hashicorp/terraform/website/docs/commands/show.html.markdown

 For Terraform plan files, `terraform show -json` will show a JSON representation of the plan, configuration, and current state.

-The output format is covered in detail in [JSON Format](/docs/internals/json-format.html).
+The output format is covered in detail in [JSON Output Format](/docs/internals/json-format.html).

 ## Usage